ging/fiware-idm-deprecated/doc/user_guide.md

 You can configure the permissions for the new role by activating the corresponding check box.

 You are also permitted to add up new permissions by clicking on "New Permission".
-Here you need to enter the name of the permission, description, HTTP verb (GET, PUT, POST, DELETE) and the Path to that permission, [[#KeyRock New Roles and Permissions|Figure 5]].
+Here you need to enter the name of the permission, description, HTTP verb (GET, PUT, POST, DELETE) and the Path to that permission, [Figure 5](#def-fig5).

 Click "Create Permission" and "Finish" to finalize with creating the application.

+<a name="def-fig5"></a>
 ![](https://github.com/ging/fi-ware-idm/blob/master/doc/resources/KeyRock_new_role.png)
 ![](https://github.com/ging/fi-ware-idm/blob/master/doc/resources/KeyRock_new_permission.png)
-**Figure 5: KeyRock New Roles and Permissions**
+<p align="center">Figure 5: KeyRock New Roles and Permissions</p>

 #### Managing roles

-Look at the vertical menu on the left (Figure 6).
+Look at the vertical menu on the left ([Figure 6](#def-fig6)).
 You went from Home to Applications.
 Here you can see the application you've just created.

 At the bottom you can manage the roles of the users.
 You can add new users on the "Add" button.